Warxim/deluder/README.md

 - setup scripts
   - If you are testing an application, you should only enable scripts for used libraries.
-  - If you do not know, which scripts to use, usually it is good to start first with the SSL/TLS libraries (openssl, schannel) and if these are not capturing anything, try to use socket libraries (winsock).
+  - If you do not know, which scripts to use, usually it is good to start first with the SSL/TLS libraries (openssl, schannel, gnutls) and if these are not capturing anything, try to use socket libraries (winsock, libc).

 and then run the deluder through attach or run commands:
 ```shell